Diamonds are a girls best friend but coloured gemstones have never been more popular..

 Jewellers say that many customers just love the colourful gemstones and even if they still want one diamond in an engagement ring, they also want a touch of colour.
 Quite often what women want is a vintage jewellery or modern vintage style type setting as seen, with coloured side stones.

 The demand for coloured stones has increased three times since 2010, and as a result many companies are selling fewer diamonds.
 It seems that women are driving the market.
 When men shop for jewellery they tend to go for a diamond solitaire, and it can be a daunting experience for a man.
 Whereas women often know exactly what they want , often looking for original handmade jewellery and some will request particular alterations such as changing small diamonds to sapphires.
-For more information about gemstone jewellery check out the news pages of this site
+For more information about gemstone jewellery or handmade jewellery check out the news pages of this site